vmware-archive/thrust/README.md

 After installation, change the name of `thrust.example.yml` to `thrust.yml` and update the configuration as needed.

+If you're using Thrust to run specs for an iOS app and do not have **ios-sim** installed, you can find it at the following link https://github.com/phonegap/ios-sim or follow the instructions below:
+* `git clone git://github.com/phonegap/ios-sim.git`
+* `rake install prefix=/usr/local/`

 If you had **Thrust** previously installed as a submodule, we recommend that you remove the submodule and now use **Thrust** as a gem.
 This is because there are runtime dependencies that will not get installed properly if **Thrust** is installed as a submodule.

 # Changelog